drusya-github/spex/README.md

 ### Password Hashing

 Passwords are hashed before storage and never returned in API responses.
 The specification explicitly requires that plaintext passwords are never exposed and recommends bcrypt for secure password storage.

-### JWT Secret Management

-JWT secrets are loaded from environment variables rather than being hardcoded into the codebase.
-The spec also recommends a strong secret and short-lived tokens.

 ### Minimal Token Payload